mauroalberti/glace/README.md

 # glace

-Fortran 95 tools for the processing and analysis of ICESat data
+Fortran 95 and C++ tools for the processing and analysis of ICESat data, in particular for extracting megadune parameters.

 *ReadGLA12*: reads a set of input GLA12 files, stored in rel.
 34 format (the current one as of 2016-04-30).